 16. Tunisian Madfouna

-Madfouna is a speciality of the people of the Tunisian capital and consists mainly of herbs, beef, chard, beans and some spices.
 This recipe is made easy to make.
-Simply boil some water, then add the beans, tomatoes and the rest of the ingredients and leave it to cook until the pieces of meat are beautifully tender.
+Boil some water, then add the beans, tomatoes and the rest of the ingredients and leave it to cook until the pieces of meat are beautifully tender.

 17. Tunisian Lablabi